 \subsubsection{Implementation}

-The present popular quantum devices such as superconducting quantum devices do not implement a general controlled-unitary gate.
-However, it is executable, when it is decomposed into single qubit gates with fixed rotation axis and controlled-NOT gates as shown in Fig.~\ref{fig:decomposition} \cite{barenco1995elementary}.
-Since the decomposition requires controlled operation twice, the CNOT depth of the entire circuits will become two fold.
-When the unitary under controlled operation belongs to the special unitary group, the relation between the quaternion and the rotation angles are as follows.
+The present popular quantum devices such as superconducting quantum devices do not natively support general controlled-unitary gates.
+However, such gates can be executed, when decomposed into fixed-axis single qubit rotations and controlled-NOT gates as shown in Fig.~\ref{fig:decomposition} \cite{barenco1995elementary}.
+Since the decomposition involves two controlled operations, the CNOT depth of the circuit doubles.
+When the controlled unitary operator belongs to the special unitary group $\mathrm{SU}(2)$, the relation between the quaternion parameters and the rotation angles is given by

-In Fig.\ref{fig:decomposition} the single qubit gate $R_z(\theta)$ acting on the first qubit at the end of the circuit is a phase gate, which is not required if $U \in \mathrm{SU}(4)$.
-However, we suppose the demand that the controlled gates are initialized with controlled-NOT and controlled-Z gates.
-In such cases, the phase gates will have a non-zero value of $\theta$ and they are fixed during the application of controlled FQS.
-The rotational angle of the phase gate for either controlled-NOT or controlled-Z gate is $\theta=\frac{\pi}{2}$.
+In Fig.~\ref{fig:decomposition}, the single-qubit gate $R_z(\theta)$ acting on the first qubit at the end of the circuit corresponds to a phase gate.
+This gate becomes redundant when the target unitary $U$ belongs to $\mathrm{SU}(4)$.
+However, in our setup, we assume that the controlled unitary gates are initialized as either controlled-NOT or controlled-Z gates.
+In such cases, the final phase gate acquires a fixed non-zero angle, specifically $\theta = \pi/2$, and remains constant during the application of the controlled-FQS procedure.